microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-03.md

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+Download the resources content  in the **(../student/resources)** and zip the content and provide to the students.
+ - Students can have issues if many of them upload the content in the same time in the same repo.
+ - Recommend to just one execute this challenge and share the screen with others.